Life insurance is designed to provide a financial safety net if you were to:

 Please note: This information is provided for information purposes only and does not constitute tax advice.

-Some common features include:
+Some common benefits include: